REP TRYOUT PROCESS (2021-2022)

-The NSWC Rep Tryout process is designed to adequately assess and evaluate each athlete, ultimately building the strongest MHA teams to represent NSWC in League play (PCAHA or other).
+The NSWC Rep Tryout process is designed to build the strongest minor hockey teams to represent NSWC in the PCAHA winter hockey season, throughout all Divisions.
+This process is reviewed on an annual basis as the Minor Hockey Committee is constantly endeavoring to improve the player experience.
 The evaluation process is a two-pronged approach that assesses a player on their skills, game play and team fit:

-- Player Evaluation: players are scored by professional evaluators and division coaches through a skill assessment session and scrimmages to determine their placement in a Working Group.
-Working Group placement = average of skill score & scrimmage scores from phase 1.
+- Player Evaluation: players are scored by evaluators and division coaches through a skill assessment session and scrimmages to determine their placement in a Working Group.
+Working Group placement is based on combination of both skill sessions and scrimmages.

-- Team Formation: Coaches / Working Group Coaches assess a player’s skills and game play, coach-ability and overall team fit through multiple practice drills, scrimmages and potential exhibition games.
+- Team Formation: Coaches / Working Group Coaches assess a player’s skills and game play, coachability and overall team fit through multiple practice drills, scrimmages and exhibition games.

 The Hockey Department is responsible for the annual planning and execution of the tryout process, and comprises:

 NSWC General Manager: Executive Sponsor

 - NSWC’s Hockey Department owns and manages the process; members provide support, as directed by the Hockey Director.

 - The tryout process’ steps will be transparent and defendable: pre, during and post tryouts.